-The site and most of the surrounding area is designated as Green Space within the Liverpool Unitary Development Plan.
+The site and surrounding area is designated as Green Space within the Liverpool Unitary Development Plan.
 We believe that the continued leisure use and improvement proposed to the existing facilities is in general accordance with the applicable planning guidance and relevant policies within the adopted UDP.